jayesh2039/datacleaner/README.md

 The `DataCleaner` library provides a straightforward and efficient way to clean CSV data by handling missing values and duplicates.
 Below is a step-by-step guide to help you understand how to use this library effectively.

+`DataCleaner` is a Python library designed to clean data in CSV files by handling NaN values and duplicates.
+This library provides a convenient way to preprocess and clean your datasets for further analysis or machine learning tasks.

 Step 1: Installation
 Before using the library, you need to install it.
 If you have cloned the repository, you can install it using `pip`.